 These alfalfa sprouts are considered a possibly high-antioxidant food and have been associated with certain anti-aging properties, such as reducing the appearance of wrinkles and blemishes and improving the elasticity of the skin.
 The antioxidants can counter the effects of oxidative stress when eaten regularly (in moderation) and improve the glow and appearance of your skin.

 Side Effects of Alfalfa Sprouts

-- Infections – Lightly cooked raw sprouts always carry a heightened risk of infection, particularly because the preparation of alfalfa sprouts typically just involves damp beans sitting in a glass jar for days at a time.
+- Infections: Lightly cooked raw sprouts always carry a heightened risk of infection, particularly because the preparation of alfalfa sprouts typically just involves damp beans sitting in a glass jar for days at a time.
 Food-borne illness outbreaks caused by infected or poorly stored sprouts have happened in the past.
-E. coli and Salmonella are some of the most common, so be sure to only eat fresh, healthy-looking sprouts.
+E. coli and Salmonella are some of the most common bacteria, so be sure to only eat fresh, healthy-looking sprouts.

-- Cancer Risk – Some of the active compounds in alfalfa sprouts do show certain estrogenic qualities, which can be dangerous for women who are at high risk for or are already suffering from estrogen-related cancer, notably breast cancer.
+- Cancer Risk: A team of American researchers published a study in the Journal of Agricultural and Food Chemistry in which they have stated that some of the active compounds in alfalfa sprouts show certain estrogenic qualities, which can be dangerous for women who are at high risk for or are already suffering from estrogen-related cancer, notably breast cancer.

-- Bleeding Issues – One of the effects of these sprouts is that they will increase blood-clotting activity in the body, due to the high concentration of vitamin K. If you are at high risk for blood clots, have high blood pressure, or have had other cardiovascular events, you should definitely speak with your doctor before using these sprouts.
+- Bleeding Issues: One of the effects of these sprouts is that they will increase blood-clotting activity in the body, due to the high concentration of vitamin K. If you are at high risk of blood clots, have high blood pressure, or have had other cardiovascular events, you should definitely speak with your doctor before using these sprouts.